 Davis real estate is some of the most expensive in West Virginia, although Davis house values don't compare to the most expensive real estate in the U.S.

-When you are in Davis, you'll notice that it is more blue-collar than most other communities in America.
-35.08% of Davis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Davis is generally considered to be a blue-collar town.
+35.08% of the Davis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Davis is a town of service providers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Davis who work in maintenance occupations (18.32%), management occupations (14.66%), and office and administrative support (8.12%).

 In terms of college education, the citizens of Davis rank slightly lower than the national average.
 16.46% of adults 25 and older in Davis have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.